JorgeDFR/iilabs3d-toolkit/README.md

 ![iilabs3d_eval_cli](/docs/figs/iilabs3d_eval_cli.png)

-If you don't have the odometry trajectory in a tum file format, you can use the evo script to make a conversion from different formats. for example, if your odometry trajectory is provided as a ROS1 bag file, you can run:
+If you don't have the odometry trajectory in a tum file format, you can use the evo script to make a conversion from different formats. for example, if your odometry trajectory is provided as a ROS 1 bag file, you can run:

 ```shell
 evo_traj bag <bag_file_name> <topic_name> --save_as_tum